-Mobility hubs with transit stations, pick-up and drop-off areas, bike parking and share, and micro-mobility options should be provided within this Place Type to accommodate the high-level of non-vehicular traffic.
+- Mobility hubs with transit stations, pick-up and drop-off areas, bike parking and chare, and micro mobility entions should be provided within this Place. - 1 and share, and micro-mobility options should be provided within this Place Type to accommodate the high-level of non-vehicular traffic.

-- The predominant building type is a mid- or high-rise building (over 5 stories) with commercial, institutional, multi-family or a mix of uses in the buildings.
-Buildings within Regional Activity Centers (outside of Uptown) that exceed 20 stories should be developed with benefits to the community. - Buildings are designed with active ground floor uses to support a vibrant pedestrian environment.
+- The predominant building type is a mid- or high-rise building (over five stories) with commercial, institutional, multi-family or a mix of uses in the buildings.
+Buildings that exceed 20 stories should be developed with community benefits.
+In the Uptown Regional Activity Center, buildings that exceed 30 stories (500') should be developed with community benefits (e.g., affordable housing, public 2 space, etc.). - Buildings are designed with active ground floor uses to support a vibrant pedestrian environment.
 They have tall ground floors and a high degree of transparency using clear glass windows and doors.
-Buildings are encouraged to step back after 3-5 stories, to provide a human scale at street level. - Buildings over 8-10 stories may have "point towers," where only a smaller portion of the building mass is built to the maximum height in order to maintain views and natural light.
+Buildings are also encouraged (3) to step back after 3-5 stories, to provide a human scale at street level. - Buildings over 8-10 stories may have "point towers," where only a smaller portion of the building mass is built to the maximum height in order to maintain views and natural light.
 The portion of the building that is stepped back to the tower can be used for private open space and amenities.